 A little cleanup will go a long way in making sure your project management process runs smoothly.

 Project management turns freelance life from chaotic to zen-like calm

 You became a freelancer to be your own boss.

 But along with all the awesome stuff that comes with working for yourself... you also unfortunately inherited a bit of housekeeping.
 And if you ignore that reality, you'll pay for it later.

-With the right project management process (and tools) in place, you can simplify and cut down on the time you spend on all that other stuff so you can spend more of your time focusing on doing the work you love.
+With the right project management software (and process) in place, you can simplify and cut down on the time you spend on all that other stuff so you can spend more of your time focusing on doing the work you love.

 I'm always growing, experimenting and improving my own project management process...

 So let me know how you keep your freelance life in order in the comments below!

 And if you want to give monday.com a try, I seriously can't recommend it enough.

 You can sign up for a free account right here.